lucj/k0s-family/content/k0sctl/_index.md

 title: k0sctl
 ---

-[k0sctl](https://github.com/k0sproject/k0sctl) is defined as "A command-line bootstrapping and management tool for k0s zero friction kubernetes clusters".
-In this section, you'll use `k0sctl` to create a `k0s` cluster on Multipass VMs.
+[k0sctl](https://github.com/k0sproject/k0sctl) is defined as a command-line bootstrapping and management tool for k0s kubernetes clusters.
+In this section, you'll use `k0sctl` to create a `k0s` cluster on Multipass VMs and perform some day 2 operations on it.

-Before moving to the cluster creation step, please install `k0sctl` on your local machine following the [GitHub documentation](https://github.com/k0sproject/k0sctl?tab=readme-ov-file#installation).

-Once this is done, you can check all the available commands running *k0sctl* without any parameters:
+Before moving to the cluster creation step, [install k0sctl](https://github.com/k0sproject/k0sctl?tab=readme-ov-file#installation) on your local machine.
+Then, check all the available commands running `k0sctl` without any parameters.

 ```bash
 $ k0sctl